millsp/ts-toolbelt/README.md

 #### Codebase
 * Improving existing documentation
-* Add new types to the collection
+* Adding new types to the collection

 #### Pull Requests
 1. [Read the tutorial](#https://medium.comfree-code-camptypescript-curry-ramda-types-f747e99744ab)